averyanalex/quantpiler-v0/README.md

 # Quantpiler

-This library can generate some common circuits and compile python functions to circuits
+This library was created to simplify the development of complex quantum algorithms by auto-generating common circuits and compiling python functions.

 ## Examples: